logo academy

 How is a Bitcoin produced?

 The nodes that create the blocks of Bitcoin’s blockchain are called ‘miners‘.
 The latter, as mentioned above, perform the calculations necessary to add transactions to the blockchain.
 The mining process requires powerful hardware, which is very expensive and always connected to the network, thus in constant need of power.
-This has sparked debate about the pollution of BTC, even though (where possible) renewable energy sources are used.

 Is Bitcoin safe?